Southern United States: 1940s through late 20th century

-World War II marked a time of dramatic change within the South from an economic standpoint, as new industries and military bases were developed by the federal government, providing much needed capital and infrastructure in many regions.
+World War II marked a time of dramatic change within the South from an economic standpoint, as new industries and military bases were developed by the federal government, providing much-needed capital and infrastructure in many regions.
 People from all parts of the US came to the South for military training and work in the region's many bases and new industries.
 During and after the war millions of hard-scrabble farmers, both white and black, left agriculture for other occupations and urban jobs.

 The United States began mobilizing for war in a major way in the spring of 1940.
 The warm weather of the South proved ideal for building 60% of the Army's new training camps and nearly half the new airfields.
 In all, 40% of spending on new military installations went to the South.
 For example, in 1940 the small town of 1500 people in Starke, Florida, became the base of Camp Blanding.
 By March 1941, 20,000 men were constructing a permanent camp for 60,000 soldiers.
 Money flowed freely for the war effort, as over $4 billion went into military facilities in the South, and another $5 billion into defense plants.
-Major shipyards were built in Virginia, and Charleston, SC, and along the Gulf Coast.
+Major shipyards were built in Virginia, in Charleston, South Carolina, and along the Gulf Coast.